 A boat will greatly increase your catch rates of white bass for much of the year, especially during the hotter and colder months.

 However, you can easily catch white bass during the spawn as they move into the tributary creeks and rivers from the banks at public access areas in the spring.
 Jigs, small spinners and lipless crankbaits work well during the spawn.

 During the heat of summer, these fish will go deeper and often out of casting range from shore.
 Your best bet from a boat is to troll using spoons and lipless crankbaits along the creek and river channels at this time of year.

 If you find a big school of baitfish, the white bass and hybrids will be close, especially if it’s in the middle of the lake.

-Like their cousins, the striped bass, the smaller sand bass and hybrids are a schooling fish and patrol the waters they inhabit.
+Like their cousins, the striped bass, the smaller sand bass (as well as hybrid stripers) are a schooling fish and patrol the waters they inhabit.
 They rarely use cover or structure like brush piles and rock piles along the shore.

 You’re more likely to find them along the creek and river channels with a flat nearby because they’ll feed along the flat and then move back to the deeper water of the channel.

 Head into the main rivers in the spring once the water temp hits about 54 degrees.